BrandEmbassy/slim-nette-extension/README.md

 parameters:
     api:
         handlers:
-            notFound: App\NotFoundHandler # Called when no route is matched by URL
+            notFound: App\NotFoundHandler # Called when not route is not matched by URL
-            notAllowed: App\NotAllowedHandler # Called when route is not matched by method
+            notAllowed: App\NotAllowedHandler # Called when not route is not matched by method
             error: App\ApiErrorHandler # Called when unhandled exception bubbles out

         routes: